sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Flatten
 ----------------------------------------

-Below is a sample workflow which contains ``Flatten`` processor in Fire Insights.
-It demonstrates usage of ``Flatten`` node to add new columns for each element of a struct present in a Column data.
+Below is a sample workflow that contains ``Flatten`` processor in Fire Insights.
+It demonstrates the usage of ``Flatten`` node to add new columns for each element of a struct present in a Column data.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Adds new columns for each element of a struct present in a Column data using ``Flatten`` node.
 *	Prints output dataset with new columns added to it.